massimilianocorsi/kubernetes-easy-ingress-wp-mysql-deployement/README.md

 ####################################################################<br />

-This directory contains an example of how to run real applications with Kubernetes.
+This directory contains an example of how to run real applications with Kubernetes.<br />
 Refer to the Kubernetes documentation for how to execute the tutorials.